pay-rails/pay/README.md

 You can also use the `STRIPE_PRIVATE_KEY` and `STRIPE_SIGNING_SECRET` environment variables.

+#### Background jobs
+If a users email is updated and they have a `processor_id` set, we'll enqueue a background job (EmailSyncJob) to sync the email with the payment processor.
+It's important you set a queue_adapter for this to happen, if you don't the code will be executed immediately upon user update.
+[More information here](https://guides.rubyonrails.org/v4.2/active_job_basics.html#backends)

 ## Usage
 Include the `Pay::Billable` module in the model you want to know about subscriptions.